abhisheks008/ML-Crate/README.md

 **:one: Recognized as the "🥇 TOP PROJECT" for SWOC 2.0 for the year 2021-22.** (49 Pull Requestes have been merged!)</br>
 **:two: Recognized as the "TOP MENTOR" and "TOP PA" for the project ['ML-Crate'](https://github.com/abhisheks008/ML-Crate) in SWOC 2.0.**</br>
 **:three: Recognized as the "🥇 BEST MENTOR" of JGEC Winter of Code 2022, for mentoring students to contribute in the project repo "ML-Crate".**</br>
-**:four: Recognized as the "🥇 BEST MENTOR" of CSI RAIT OpenCode Open Source Program 2022, for mentoring students to contribute in the project repo "ML-Crate".**
+**:four: Recognized as the "🥇 BEST MENTOR" of CSI RAIT OpenCode Open Source Program 2022, for mentoring students to contribute in the project repo "ML-Crate".**</br>
+**:five: Special Mention from JWOC Team ✍️ :** _Abhishek is one of the most skillful and talented open source developers I have come across at JGEC Winter of Code 2K22.
+He exhibited commendable performance as a Project Admin and Mentor throughout the event.
+It was a pleasure to see him interact with and guide budding student developers to put forward their first steps towards open source contribution.
+The numerous mentorship sessions he facilitated for the participants reflect his domain expertise and technical proficiency.
+Abhishek is an inspiration for many young engineers who wish to build a career in Machine Learning and Data Science.
+His project ML-Crate was an essential gateway for ML enthusiasts to break the ice and start contributing._</br>
+_On behalf of the entire Organizing Team of JWOC 2K22, I highly appreciate Abhishek's efforts to foster the spirit of community bonding and cooperation among the aspiring developers.
+His imaginative prowess and enthusiasm will be a great asset to any organization._<br>